HackYourFutureBelgium/debugging/README.md

 >
 > Using a browser with good DevTools will make your life easier: [Chromium](http://www.chromium.org/getting-involved/download-chromium), [FireFox](https://www.mozilla.org/en-US/firefox/new/), [Edge](https://www.microsoft.com/edge), [Chrome](https://www.google.com/chrome/)

-0. Install the `study-lenses` package globally (if you don't have it already)
+1. Install or update the `study-lenses` package globally
-    - `$ npm install -g study-lenses`
+    - `$ npm install -g study-lenses` (if you do not have it already)
+    - `$ npm update -g study-lenses` (if you already have it installed)
-1. Clone this repository
+2. Clone this repository
     - `$ git clone git@github.com:HackYourFutureBelgium/debugging.git`
-2. `cd` into the repository
+3. `cd` into the repository
     - `$ cd debugging`
-3. Open the repository using `study`
+4. Open the repository using `study`
     - `$ study`
-4. The material will open in your default browser, you're good to go!
+5. The material will open in your default browser, you're good to go!

 > If you have a windows computer and get this error:
 >